Secure Browser Access to code-server VSCode Behind Pomerium

 Access code-server behind Pomerium

-to your code-server container:
+In docker-compose.yaml, add the following command to your code-server container:

 codeserver: